 There is competitive, good-natured sailing on Sunday afternoons from April to October, with races on Sunday mornings too from early summer onwards.
 Novice and cadet sailors are encouraged to join in.
-As well as the five main series, there are many cup races and annual events including the cadet races and the Allen cup (under 18s) and the Humphreys cups (under 14s), the ladies race, the greybeards race (gentlemen over a certain age), the Memorial Weekend celebrating Jim Newbery, Paul Smith and Colin Sproxton, Bart’s Bash and the RYA's Push the Boat Out.
+As well as the five main series, there are many cup races and annual events including the cadet races and the Allen cup (under 18s) and the Humphreys cups (under 14s), the ladies race, the greybeards race (gentlemen over a certain age), the Celebration Weekend celebrating all past members of the club including Jim Newbery, Paul Smith and Colin Sproxton, Bart’s Bash, LaserFest and the RYA's Push the Boat Out.

 Race results Summary of Race Results to date are available from this link, if you spot any anomalies contact the Sailing Committee.
 A new on-line HAL results system is now up and running with current results available here.

 All racing fixtures are listed on the club calendar.
 The race times are the start times so please get down early to rig and register for racing.
 Click here for a pdf version if you wish to print a hard copy.

 The latest race reports are available on the club blog and the results and current standings are on the HAL club website here for current results and here for 2015 and earlier.

 You can view, download or print the sailing instructions 2019 for club racing here.

 What's your handicap?
 Portsmouth Yardsticks or numbers are the RYA's calculations of handicaps so that different classes can race each other.
 Calculations are revised each year based on returns from clubs around the country.